acastroaraujo/culturalEvolution/README.md

 You can construct *any* model with the `recursion()` function and a mathematical expression.

-Each of these models is a *new* function of class “recursion.”
+Each of these models is a *new* function of class “rfun.”
+Each of these new functions has the same arguments:

+- `params` a list of parameters that match those in the mathematical expression

+- `q_init` the initial value for the proportion of the “cultural trait.”

+- `tn` the number of time periods.

 Here are two very simple models from Henrich (2001):